Management

 Birdsfoot Trefoil growing in the Shields Valley

-In future, we hope to incorporate condensed tannin(CT) crop plants into our goat’s diet to naturally help prevent worms and GI parasites.
-The two that will grow in our region are Sainfoin and Birdsfoot Trefoil.
+We sometimes incorporate condensed tannin(CT) hay crop plants into our goat’s diet to naturally help prevent worms and GI parasites.
+Two condensed tannin forages that will grow in our region are Sainfoin and Birdsfoot Trefoil, though not easy to come by.

 SHOWING